Kroll410/epam_project/README.md

 # epam_project
-# Caution: code inside this project mostly contain bad code.
+# Caution: code inside this project mostly bad.
 Nothing to see here, now it's only a history of mine :)